aar0nbennett/TossBot/HELP.md

 - fine (Discord User, Integer) +: Removes amount of coins specified by the integer parameter from the specified Discord User.
 - gift (Discord User, Integer) +: Gives amount of coins specified by the integer parameter from the specified Discord User.
 - bet (Integer): Allows user to make a bet of Integer amount specified, you either lose amount spefieid or gain.

+## Casino Commands
+- blackjack (Integer) : Plays a hand of blackjack and user either wins or loses amount bet.
+Note if no arrow pressed ace is played low.